jabelk/nautobot-notes/doc-issues.md

 ...
 Select the desired ContentTypes for this LocationType (in this case dcim.device). should be
-Select the desired Content Types for this LocationType (in this case dcim.device).
+Select the desired Content Types for this Location Type (in this case dcim.device).
 ```